-Majority of time I spend on my 💻 Macbook, I do it in terminal.
-The more I can get away without switching, the better.
+Majority of time I spend on my Mac, I do it in terminal.
+The more I can get away without switching to anything else, the better.
 MAS is one of these nifty little utilities that simply makes your life that much easier.
-While it’s quite mature software already and there’s not that much excitement in the latest […]
+While it’s quite mature software already and there’s not that much excitement in […]

-Ever since I started using a 💻 Mac, I was using it with 🍺 Homebrew.
-There are alternatives, I’m aware, MacPorts being prominent example, but this one was pre-installed by my employer and once I get along with it, I had no need to look for anything else.
+Ever since I started using a Mac, I was using it with Homebrew.
+There are alternatives, I’m aware, MacPorts being prominent example, but this one was pre-installed by my employer and once I got along with it, I had no need to look for anything else.

 After years of using Ghost, last month I got back to WordPress as my blogging platform.
 Overall, that was the right choice to make, long overdue really.
 Using something that is pretty much a standard for running blogs these days makes things a lot easier.
 Additionally, unlike many others, I’m not allergic to Gutenberg changes […]